cosimoNigro/agnpy/docs/targets.rst

 Black-Body SEDs
 ---------------
-The SEDs due to the black-body (BB) emission by the disk and the DT can be computed via the `sed_flux` members of the two classes.
+The SEDs due to the black-body (BB) emission by the disk and the DT can be computed via the ``sed_flux`` method of the two classes.
 A multi-temperature BB is considered for the disk and a simple single-temperature BB for the DT.
-An array of frequencies over which to compute the SED and the redshift of the galaxy have to be specified to the `sed_flux` function.
+An array of frequencies over which to compute the SED and the redshift of the host galaxy have to be specified to the ``sed_flux`` function.

 .. literalinclude:: snippets/targets_snippet.py
    :lines: 41-59